 Next stop information is displayed on the information screens and announced on all of our trams.
 When your stop is displayed and announced, get ready to get off the tram.

 Planning your trip

 Check our status updates for disruptions to your journey on our status updates page.

 You must touch in on the yellow card reader at the tram stop before boarding.
 If the reader doesn't recognise your payment, you should try again or use a different payment method.
 Use the help point if you need it.
 There is no need to touch out at the end of your journey.

 Boarding trams at Wimbledon

-When boarding the tram at Wimbledon you must touch in on the pink tram-only readers on Platform 10, even if you have already touched in at the station gateline.
+When boarding the tram at Wimbledon you must touch in on the yellow tram-only readers on Platform 10, even if you have already touched in at the station gateline.
 There is no need to touch out, but you must touch in on the National Rail or London Underground reader if you are interchanging to avoid being over charged or a penalty fare.